 Our proprietary in silico AI models within PIONEER have been trained on our internally generated data as well as other data, including but not limited to next generation sequencing data from tumor samples, mass spectrometry immunopeptidomics, peptide-MCH-binding affinity data, T cell immunogenicity data and peptide-MHC-binding stability data.
-We have demonstrated that development and iterative training of our AI platform directly translates into improved antitumor effect in pre-clinical studies.
+We have demonstrated that development and iterative training of our AI platform improves its predictive power in identifying and selecting therapeutic neoepitopes, which, when tested in pre-clinical studies, translated directly into an improved antitumor effect in mice.